 Table of Contents:

-Where one organism cannot survive without the other, this is called obligate mutualism and the term is easy to remember because both organisms are obligated, or forced to, rely on one another.
+So here we look at obligate mutualism where one organism cannot survive without the other and the term is easy to remember because both organisms are obligated, or forced to, rely on one another.

 a) Acacia ants